Magic states are rarely the best resource to optimize: An analytical tool for qubit resource estimation in concatenated codes: Qubit resource costs for a generic concatenated scheme

-Now we are ready to divide the total qubit cost in Eq.~(\ref{eq:NDCost}) into two categories: {\normal} and {\magic}.
-There are only {\normal} gates in the EC gadget, and there are only {\normal} gates applied between the magic-state qubits and the data qubits.
-Hence, the only qubits in Eq.~(\ref{eq:NDCost}) that could be {\magic} qubits are the $r_A \lambda_A$ qubits involved in the magic-state preparation.
+Now we are ready to divide the total qubit cost in Eq.~(\ref{eq:NDCost}) into two categories: normal and magic.
+There are only normal gates in the EC gadget, and there are only normal gates applied between the magic-state qubits and the data qubits.
+Hence, the only qubits in Eq.~(\ref{eq:NDCost}) that could be magic qubits are the $r_A \lambda_A$ qubits involved in the magic-state preparation.
 Looking at the magic-state preparation circuit allows us to identify the number of magic qubits in it, $\lambda_\opmagic$, with the remaining $b=\lambda_{\opmagic,\mathrm{total}}-\lambda_\opmagic$ qubits being normal.
-These are the remaining two numbers, $\lambda_\opmagic$ and $b$, needed for the scaling approach in Sec.~\ref{sec:scaling-approach}.
+These are the remaining two numbers, $\lambda_\opmagic$ and $b$, needed for the matrix approach in Sec.~\ref{sec:simplest-case}.

-For a concrete example of finding $\lambda_\opmagic$ and $b$, consider the 7-qubit scheme that we analyze in sec.~\ref{sec:FTQC7qb}.
-There only the $n$ qubits carrying the magic state undergo {\magic} gates, all other qubits undergo only {\normal} gates.
-Thus, the number of {\magic} qubits in a {\magic} gate is
+For a concrete example of finding $\lambda_\opmagic$ and $b$, consider the 7-qubit scheme that we analyze in Sec.~\ref{sec:FTQC7qb}.
+There only the $n$ qubits carrying the magic state undergo magic gates, all other qubits undergo only normal gates.
+Thus, the number of magic qubits in a magic gate is